HL7/fhir-medmorph/input/pagecontent/subscription.md

 This section in the future will identify specific conformance requirements for Data Sources based on Subscriptions Backport IG when the version compatible with FHIR Release 4.0.1 is available.

-**Note**: Some Examples of the Subscription Topics are available on the [FHIR Artifacts](artifacts.html) examples section.
-Content IGs will define specific Subscription Topics required for the use case in the future.
+**Note**: Content IGs will define specific Subscription Topics required for the use case in the future.